 Professor David Buckingham CBE FRS

-Appointed Professor of Chemistry at the University of Cambridge in 1969, David is a Foreign Associate of the US National Academy of Sciences and a Corresponding Member of the Australian Academy of Science.
+Appointed Professor of Chemistry at the University of Cambridge in 1969, David was a Foreign Associate of the US National Academy of Sciences and a Corresponding Member of the Australian Academy of Science.
 In 2007, he was the inaugural recipient of the Ahmed Zewail Prize in Molecular Sciences, recognising his pioneering contributions.

-Interests and expertise
+Interest and expertise

-electric and magnetic properties,
+Chirality, Intermolecular forces, Optical, electric and magnetic properties